 Time travel back to the mid-nineteenth century, when the Prince of Wales (later King Edward VII) ruled over this renowned road in Bombay, and we’ll see how things have changed.

 Sir Albert Abdullah David Sassoon, a descendant of the Sassoon family, one of Bombay’s founding families, gave the Kala Ghoda sculpture to the city.

 Sir Joseph Boehm, a well-known London artist, created the statue.
 It was unveiled on June 29, 1879, by the then-Governor of Bombay, Sir Richard Temple.

-The magnificent Kala Ghoda and its imperious rider were a symbol of imperial authority, towering above India’s ancient thoroughfare.
+The magnificent Kala Ghoda and its imperious rider symbolized imperial authority, towering above India’s ancient thoroughfare.

 During the 1960s, it was thought that having a British monarch in such a prominent place in the newly independent country’s financial center was not good for India’s nationalistic spirit.
 The sculpture was moved to the Veermata Jijabai Bhosale Udyan, commonly known as the Byculla Zoo, in 1965.